ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_compiler.md

 ### Compile and install

-The Mbed Online Compiler builds a `.bin` file that you can install on your board.
+The Mbed Online Compiler builds your program as a `.bin` file that you can install on your board.

 1. Click **Compile**.